zhigao2017/ZhiGao2017.github.io/index.md

 ## Education
 I received the B.S. degree in computer science from the Beijing Institute of Technology (BIT), Beijing, China, in 2017.

-I am currently pursuing the Ph.D. degree with the Beijing Laboratory of Intelligent Information Technology under the supervision of Dr. Yuwei Wu and Prof. Yunde Jia.
+I am currently pursuing the Ph.D. degree with the Beijing Laboratory of Intelligent Information Technology under the supervision of Prof. Yuwei Wu and Prof. Yunde Jia.

 ## Research Interest
 My research interests lie in computer vision and machine learning.
 Concretely,